jonathanolson/slither/notes/rule-discovery.md

     - Failure on node bin/generate.js getHighlanderImpliedSectorGeneralBoardRules 0 2 --- error?
     - getOnlyImpliedSquareBoardRules 4 9, 4 15 <--- crash on complete? is it in console history?
 Try on browser direct macOS?
   -
+  - Do more: square only edge sector unrestricted (a few days) and
+  -
   - HEY!
 Allow "skipping" generations to things where all sub-pattern-boards are already handled
     - THEN potentially sort by "difficulty" of the board (edges + faces?) - faces matter more for highlander
   -